GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

-If your main program needs to read any of the six recognized data types (data tables, grids, CPTs, images, PostScript, or text tables) you will use the GMT_Get_Data_ or GMT_Read_Data_ functions, which both return entire data sets.
+If your main program needs to read any of the six recognized data types (data tables, grids, CPTs, images, PostScript, or text tables) you will use the GMT_Read_Data_ function, which returns entire data sets.
 In the case of data and text tables you may also select record-by-record reading using the GMT_Get_Record_ function.
-As a general rule, your program development simplifies if you can read entire resources into memory with GMT_Get_Data_ or GMT_Read_Data_.
+As a general rule, your program development simplifies if you can read entire resources into memory with GMT_Read_Data_.
 However, if this leads to unacceptable memory usage or if the program logic is particularly simple, you may obtain one data record at the time via GMT_Get_Record_.